Solve Not Enough Space to Update macOS Sonoma/Sequoia [6 Ways]

 Way 5: Clear Some Time Machine Backups

 Time Machine backups are invaluable, but they can also consume substantial space.
 Consider deleting older backups or excluding unnecessary folders from backups to regain storage.
-This step can be particularly helpful when mac doesn’t have enough space for update Sonoma.
+This step can be particularly helpful when mac doesn’t have enough space for update Sonoma or Sequoia.

 • Open Time Machine Preferences by clicking on the Apple logo and select "System Preferences."